IoannouKon/Digital_VLSI_ntua/VHDL_exercises/README.md

 We also describe an up/down counter based on the provided counter implementation.

 ### [Exercise 2](./VLSI-2(ADDERS))
+The purpose of the laboratory exercise is to familiarize students with the design methodology using structural description.
+Specifically, students will design complex computational circuits using pre-implemented hardware modules.

 1) Implement a Half Adder (HA) using a Dataflow description.
 ![Screenshot from 2024-02-11 19-32-58](https://github.com/IoannouKon/Digital_VLSI_ntua/assets/132226067/0563298d-4dbd-42f7-b2cf-3d3a69382dea)